rienajahnke1/ECSE4320_Adv_CompSys/project_4/README.md

 **<ins>Threadpool</ins>**

 The concurrent.futures modual seemed to be the right path so I tried ThreadPoolExecutor, another implementation of the executor interface.
 Instead of the ProcessPool, ThreadPool creates a pool of worker threads to execute tasks concurrently, but is now subjected to the GIL.
 I used the "map" method to execute the encoding function over the values.
-Threadpool was the only technique that could handle the 1GB file and executed the 241MB file the fastest at 2.534 seconds.
+Threadpool was the only technique that could handle the 1GB file (executes in about 40 seconds) and executed the 241MB file the fastest at 2.534 seconds.